ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

     import matplotlib.pyplot as plt
     import numpy as np

-    features= loadmat('Indian_pines_corrected.mat')['indian_pines_corrected']
+    """Loading our features and labels from the matlab file""" features= loadmat('Indian_pines_corrected.mat')['indian_pines_corrected']
     labels= loadmat('Indian_pines_gt.mat')['indian_pines_gt']

-    plt.imshow(features[:,:,0])
+    """Graphical analysis"""
+    plt.imshow(features[:,:,0]) #145x145 image of a single spectra plt.show()
+    plt.imshow(np.average(features,axis=2)) #145x145 image of the average of all (200) spectra plt.show()
+    plt.plot(features[0,:,:]) #200 spectra distribution along the first 145 pixels
     plt.show()
-    plt.imshow(np.average(features,axis=2))
-    plt.show()
-    plt.plot(features[0,:,:])
-    plt.show()

     ```

-    Since the datafiles we got are '.mat' files we need to use loadmat to open them.
-Also since 2D and 3D arrays can be hard to visualize in the mind we will use matplotlib to help visualize them. ```features``` are where the features will be stored, and ```labels``` are where the labels will be stored.
+    Since the datafiles we got are '.mat' files we need to use ```loadmat``` to open them.
+Also, since 2D and 3D arrays can be hard to visualize in the mind we will use matplotlib to help visualize them. ```features``` are where the features will be stored, and ```labels``` are where the labels will be stored.

     Notice how there is a weird double bracket [] after loading the file?
-This is because loadmat returns a dictionary with many different pieces of information, but we are only interested in the features and labels, so by using a [] we can get only the data we need.
+This is because ```loadmat``` returns a dictionary with many different pieces of information, but we are only interested in the features and labels, so by using a [] we can get only the data we need.

     ```plt.imshow(features[:,:,0])``` at that feature location will give us idea of what image is made by one spectral data point (ex. looking at one page from our book example).